-Student loans usually are eliminated in one of two way: repayment or forgiveness.
+Student loans usually are eliminated in one of two ways: repayment or forgiveness.

 Despite the large salary that many CRNAs receive, student loan forgiveness can be a viable path.

-Before jumping into program specifics, it is important to draw a distinction between two types of student loans.
+Before jumping into program specifics, it is important to distinguish between two types of student loans.
 Federal student loans are issued by the government and have a variety of repayment plan options and forgiveness programs.
 Private student loans are issued by banks and other lenders.
 The private loans are usually much less flexible.
-To determine the status of your student loans, visit the Department of Education Student Loan Database.
-The DOE database tracks all federal loans and servicers and is the best way for borrowers to figure out whether their debt is federal or private.
+To determine the status of your student loans, visit the Department of Education Student Loan Website.
+The DOE tracks all federal loans and servicers and is the best way for borrowers to figure out whether their debt is federal or private.